digital-blueprint/handbook/docs/frontend/dev/accessibility.md

 So our approach is, that all used colored elements and their backgrounds uses a minimal contrast level of **WCAG AA**.
 This includes Large Text 18pt+, Graphical Objects, User Interface Components and small Text < 18pt on their background.

-You can find a common used constrastchecker on [webaim.org](https://webaim.org/resources/contrastchecker/) or on [contrastchecker.com](https://contrastchecker.com/).
+You can find a common used contrast checker on [webaim.org](https://webaim.org/resources/contrastchecker/) or on [contrastchecker.com](https://contrastchecker.com/).

 ### Include a Text or Icon cue for colored information